surajsunrays/Devops-Interview-Questions/README.md

 ## Cloud
 ### Which cloud providers are you familiar with?
 - AWS

+## Have you managed production systems in the past?
+- No
 ## Container
 ### How does Docker improve scalability, distributed computing, and efficiency vs. traditional cloud virtual machines?
 With traditional cloud virtual machine, the speed of application deployment is somewhat slow as compared to docker because of following reasons.